In a long and varied career, I have spent a few decades in coaching, sales, sales management, IT, and running my own businesses.

 Ask the customer to repeat something they have said.
-This shows the customer that you’re listening and are seeking to understand their viewpoint fully.
-Only do this occasionally and as appropriate during a sales call, doing it more than once or twice will have the opposite effect and the customer will think you are not being attentive at all.
+This shows the customer that you’re listening and seeking to understand their viewpoint fully.
+Only do this occasionally and as appropriate during a sales call; doing it more than once or twice will have the opposite effect, and the customer will think you are not being attentive at all.

 Encouraging the Speaker to Continue

-Occasionally during the call nod your head, say ‘Yes, I see’ or ‘Uhm, that is interesting” or similar.
-Be careful, when you make these positive responses, make sure you have been listening and you mean it, otherwise you could sound patronising even when that is far from your intention.
-The purpose of these positive interjections are to encourage the customer to continue speaking.
+Occasionally during the call, nod your head, say ‘Yes, I see’ or ‘Uhm, that is interesting” or similar.
+Be careful; when you make these positive responses, make sure you have been listening and you mean it.
+Otherwise, you could sound patronising even when that is far from your intention.
+The purpose of these positive interjections is to encourage the customer to continue speaking.

 Keep an Open Mind